CSCfi/pytorch-ddp-examples/README.md

 ## PyTorch Lightning examples

+**NOTE: there is a known issue with the examples not working properly with `pytorch/1.13` or `pytorch/2.0` (i.e., it uses only 1 GPU even though more are requested).
+As a work-around you can use `pytorch/1.12`.
+We're working to fix this ASAP.**

 Multi-GPU and multi-node jobs are even easier with [PyTorch Lightning][lightning].

 Four GPUs on single node on Puhti: